 For businesses and restaurants that apply and get approval, new signs designating these spots will be supplied and installed within three days, free of charge.
 You can find more information and an application here.

 Can I leave home to exercise?

-Yes, but only if you are outdoors and not in close contact with other people.
-Otherwise, no, because fitness and exercise gyms and similar facilities are closed.
+Yes, but you should maintain 6 feet of distance from other people.
 You are required to wear a face covering when you leave your home and will be near other people.

 Are the city’s parks and recreation centers open?

 Parks will remain open during regular park hours for walking, hiking, and running.
 Dog parks are open and golf courses are open for reservations.
 All public hiking trails and trailheads in the City of Los Angeles are open (subject to capacity limitations and parking restrictions) with the exception of the Wisdom Tree Trail, which remains closed until further notice.

 Please be sure to keep at least six feet between yourself and others.
 You are also required to wear a face covering whenever you are near other people.

 All gymnasiums, sports fields and courts, playground, fitness equipment, playgrounds, skate parks, pools and other park amenities are closed -- except for tennis, pickleball, and most fishing facilities.
 Limited beach access is available.